Eastern red cedar is a small to medium-sized tree, aromatic, evergreen, with a dense, pyramidal (sometimes cylindrical) crown.

-Bark light reddish brown, shredding into long, thin, flat strips, the trunk tapering towards the top and spreading at the base.
+Bark is light reddish brown, shredding into long, thin, flat strips, the trunk tapering toward the top and spreading at the base.

-Twigs flexible, green the first year, reddish brown the second year, aromatic.
+Twigs are flexible, green the first year, reddish brown the second year, aromatic.

 Conifers don't technically flower, but pollen is shed March–May.
 Male and female cones usually on separate trees; male cones small, often abundant, golden brown, produced at tips of twigs; female cones smaller, purplish, about 1/16 inch long.